-The exhibit on page RSV-3 shows the RSVS Corridor which was created from the Initial RSVS.
+The exhibit on page RSV-2 shows the RSVS Corridor which was created from the Initial RSVS.
 Column 3 shows the Corridor Midpoint for each fiscal year.
 Columns 2 and 4 show the Corridor Minimum and Corridor Maximum, respectively.
 Column 5 shows the actual City Contribution Rate for the applicable fiscal year.
-As shown on the table, the actual City Contribution Rate for FY 2022 is 10.10% of pay.
+As shown on the table, the actual City Contribution Rate for FY 2023 is 9.85% of pay.

-The exhibit on page RSV-4 shows the individual pieces and total calculated City Contribution Rate.
-As shown on the table, the calculated City Contribution Rate from this valuation is 10.10% of pay.
-Because the System is less than 90% funded, the actual City Contribution Rate will be set equal to the greater of the calculated City Contribution Rate and the Corridor Midpoint of 10.10% of pay (they are the same in this Initial RSVS).
+The exhibit on page RSV-3 shows the individual pieces and total calculated City Contribution Rate.
+As shown on the table, the calculated City Contribution Rate from this valuation is 9.08% of pay.
+Because the System is less than 90% funded, the actual City Contribution Rate will be set equal to the greater of the calculated City Contribution Rate and the Corridor Midpoint of 9.85% of pay.